Didgerydont/fullstack-milestone/README.md

 auctions from being shown on the page.
 This page also utilises pagination which I have will explain further down the features.

-### All items
+### All items & Enquiry

 The all items page shows all items currently on file within model.
 This includes items that are in stock but not up for auction yet.
-On each item there is a link to the current auctions page where the user can have a look to see if an when the item will be up for grabs.
+On each item there is a link to the current auctions page where the user can have a look to see if an when the item will be up for grabs or alternatively if this hasnt been decidied by the site owner they can make an Enquiry

 ### Pagination